Isabelle Collin Dufresne: Andy Warhol and the Factory

 Although a full participant in activities at the Factory, she generally avoided the heavy drug usage prevalent at the time, saying that her body reacted badly to drugs.
 She had tried smoking as a rebellious teen, had gotten very sick as a result, and resolved to abstain from drug usage.
 She would later observe, "If I had lived like all those young people, I would be dead today".

-In the 1970s and 1980s, she gradually drifted away from the Factory scene, taking a lower profile and working independently on her own art.
-In her autobiography, published the year after Warhol's unexpected demise in 1987, she chronicled the activities of many Warhol superstars, including several untimely deaths during and after the Factory years.
+In the early 1970s, she drifted away from the Factory scene, taking a lower profile and working independently on her own art.